-It’s a Monday morning, you are late out the door, you get in your car and try to turn it on.
+It’s a Monday morning in Hamilton Ontario, you are late out the door, you get in your car and try to turn it on.
 Surprise!
 It won’t start!
 Do you know how to figure out what’s wrong with your automotive pet?
 If you have no idea where to begin, it sure will be difficult to repair it.

 There are a lot of reasons why your car won’t start: